Moddable-OpenSource/moddable/documentation/xs/handle.md

 To develop frameworks for micro-controllers with XS, the most significant constraint is RAM.

 The XS linker prepares most classes, prototypes, functions and byte codes to be accessed straightly from ROM.
-All the ECMAScript 2016 features, and most modules composing the frameworks are there, instantaneously available and requiring just a few KB of RAM.
+All the ECMAScript 2017 features, and most modules composing the frameworks are there, instantaneously available and requiring just a few KB of RAM.

-For everything that is created at runtime, applications rely on the XS6 garbage collector to manage memory.
-XS6 divides memory into two zones: the slots and the chunks.
+For everything that is created at runtime, applications rely on the XS garbage collector to manage memory.
+XS divides memory into two zones: the slots and the chunks.

 Slots have a fixed size (16 bytes on a 32-bit processor) and cannot move.
 Chunks have a variable size and can move.
 The XS garbage collector can compact chunks when necessary, which is a life saver for processors without an MMU.